 Described by The Sunday Times as ‘the biggest night in UK classical music’, the Royal Philharmonic Society Awards are classical music’s annual good news story, shining much-needed light on inspirational individuals, groups and initiatives whose music has lifted hearts and minds across the nation.

-The journey to the next RPS Awards begins this Summer.
-Annually, from late July to late September, we welcome nominations for the RPS Awards from anyone who is an RPS Member (which is open to anyone who loves classical music: find out how you can join us here) and from those who work in the classical music profession.
-To find out how to nominate when the time comes, please visit the Nominate page of our Awards website.
+Annually, we welcome nominations for the RPS Awards from anyone who is an RPS Member (which is open to anyone who loves classical music: find out how you can join us here) and from those who work in the classical music profession.
+Nominations open on Thursday 24 July here on our website and remain open until 10am on Wednesday 24 September.
+To find out how to nominate, or to submit nominations if you’re eligible to do so, please visit the Nominate page of our Awards website.

-Shortlists in the nominated categories ware then announced in January, in association with our longstanding Awards partner BBC Radio 3.
+Shortlists in the nominated categories will then be announced in January, in association with our longstanding Awards partner BBC Radio 3.

-All RPS Awards updates will be shared here on our website and on our social media @RoyalPhilSoc
+All RPS Awards updates will be shared here on our website and on our social media.

 If you have any queries about the RPS Awards, please do contact us.